Pat Tryson: 2016–present

-In 2016, he joined Premium Motorsports as the crew chief of their No. 55 car in the Cup Series.
+In 2016, Tryson joined Premium Motorsports as the crew chief of their No. 55 car in the Cup Series.
 In 2017, Tryson returned to TMG, which became Circle Sport – The Motorsports Group, to serve as crew chief of the No. 33 driven by Jeffrey Earnhardt.
 He did not return to the team after the race at Michigan in June, and returned to Premium Motorsports soon after.
 He would remain with Premium for the next two years as crew chief of the team's No. 15 car, mostly driven by Ross Chastain.

 Tryson remained the crew chief of the No. 15 in 2020, which was driven by rookie Brennan Poole full-time.
 Rick Ware Racing would buy Premium Motorsports during the COVID-19 break.
 He returned as crew chief of the RWR No. 15 car in 2021.
 That year, the car was driven by multiple drivers: Derrike Cope, James Davison, Joey Gase, Chris Windom, J. J. Yeley, and Bayley Currey.
 After the race at Watkins Glen, Tryson would leave for Our Motorsports to crew chief Brett Moffitt and their No. 02 car in the Xfinity Series, replacing Joe Williams, who moved to SS-Green Light Racing to crew chief Joe Graf Jr.'s No. 07 car.
 In 2022, Tryson returned to Our Motorsports but moved to the team's No. 23 car of Anthony Alfredo, replacing Kenneth Roettger Jr.

 On January 17, 2025, it was announced that Tryson would crew chief Matt DiBenedetto's No. 99 car in the Xfinity Series for Viking Motorsports.
 On November 7, 2025, Viking announced that former AM Racing crew chief Danny Efland would take over as crew chief of their No. 99 car, now driven by Parker Retzlaff in 2026 with Tryson transitioning to a new role as the head of the team's race shop operations.